Holiday houses in Princetown

 The great outdoors are the main attraction here, and the few restaurants and shops are clustered around the Great Ocean Road, which follows the southern coast of Victoria and offers some of Australia’s most iconic viewpoints along the way.
 There are plenty of untamed natural areas to be found, as Princetown is located near Great Otway and Port Campbell national parks.
 Along Princetown’s headlands and coast, protected native wildlife like kangaroos, kookaburra, mutton birds, and little penguins roam free.

-Top things to do in Princetown
+What are the top things to do in Princetown?

 Twelve Apostles Marine National Park